stephengtuggy/SgtPoSh/README.md

 ## Disable-Windows10Telemetry.ps1

 This script takes several steps to disable, for privacy reasons, various telemetry components that are built into Windows 10.
+Note that it doesn't disable **all** of them; that is virtually impossible.

+## Compare-DirectoryContent.ps1

+This script is MatchFilesFromTwoDirectoryTrees, adapted to fit PowerShell conventions better.
+Compare-DirectoryContent.ps1 has largely the same arguments as Compare-Object, and works largely the same way.